Nicolò Zaniolo: 2021–22: Return, Conference League and loss in form

-2022–23 season: end of Rome era

-After the 2021–22 season, rumours swirled about Zaniolo's exit.
-Roma communicated a willingness to transfer him in June, but demanded a 50 million euro payment.
-Zaniolo meanwhile asked for a contract renewal at 4.5 million euros, a number which would have made him joint-top earner alongside Lorenzo Pellegrini and Paulo Dybala.
-This saga dominated the off-field stories about Roma and Zaniolo.

-On the field, Zaniolo continued his struggle for form, deployed as a right sided hold-up player, playing through thigh and shoulder injuries.
-While he scored 2 goals in the UEFA Europa League, he only scored 1 league goal.
-This culminated in Zaniolo being booed off the field during a victory in the Coppa Italia vs Genoa, after which Zaniolo submitted a transfer request.
-After a mob appeared at Zaniolo's house, he fled to La Spezia, where he and the club agreed that he would not appear in any future matches until the transfer window.
-At the close of the Italian transfer window, the club listed Zaniolo in their Europa League squad for the next phase, but signalled that Zaniolo would not be welcome in the club training ground until the end of the season.
+In the first half of the 2022–23 season, Zaniolo had a breakdown in relations with Roma, which led the club to consider fines and potentially excluding him from the squad for the remainder of the season.

 Galatasaray

-2022–23 season
+2022–23: Debut season

 On 8 February 2023, it was announced that Zaniolo would officially transfer to Süper Lig side Galatasaray on a permanent basis.
-For the transfer, a purchase fee of €15M and another 20% of his next move will be paid to the Roma club, a transfer which set the Turkish transfer record.
+For the transfer, a purchase fee of €15M (excluding additional bonuses) and another 20% of his next move will be paid to the Roma club, a transfer which set the Turkish transfer record.
 Zaniolo's contract is reported to have a 35 million euro release clause.
 His transfer news was not announced effusively by Galatasaray due to the earthquake that had occurred a few days before his arrival.
 He took the number 17 in memory of a young Galatasaray fan (aged 17) who died in the earthquake.

 He made an impressive debut with his new club in a friendly against Alanyaspor on 26 February, coming on in the 80th minute and scoring a goal in stoppage time.
 He scored another goal and provided an assist in a friendly match against İstanbulspor on 4 March.
 Zaniolo scored on his official debut for the club on 11 March, a 1–0 league win at home over Kasımpaşa.

+Zaniolo became the champion in the Süper Lig in the 2022–23 season with the Galatasaray team.
+Defeating Ankaragücü 4–1 away in the match played in the 36th week on 30 May 2023, Galatasaray secured the lead with 2 weeks before the end and won the 23rd championship in its history.

+Aston Villa (loan)

+On 18 August 2023, having played one match in the Champions League qualifying rounds for Galatasaray, Zaniolo was loaned to Premier League club Aston Villa for the rest of the 2023–24 season.
+Zaniolo was initially poised to make his debut in Aston Villa's Europa Conference League play-off against Hibernian, however was ineligible, due to his earlier appearance in the Champions League with Galatasaray.
+He went on to make his debut on 27 August 2023, as a second half substitute in a 3–1 away league victory over Burnley.

+In October 2023, Zaniolo was implicated in a gambling scandal.
+He left the Italy national team to return to Birmingham after being questioned by the Turin public prosecutor's office.
+Zaniolo admitted to gambling on card games, but strongly denied any involvement in the sports betting that saw Italy teammate Sandro Tonali issued with a lengthy footballing ban.

+On 14 December 2023 he scored his first goal for the club in a 1–1 game away to Zrinjski Mostar in the Europa Conference League.
+On 22 December 2023, Zaniolo scored his first Premier league goal for Aston Villa, scoring in the 97th minute for a 1–1 equaliser against Sheffield United.

+On 13 May 2024, Zaniolo suffered a broken metatarsal in a 3–3 Premier League draw against Liverpool which ended his season one match prematurely.